SIM PUBLISHING

 (low resolution image illustrated)

-This is one of a small series of assemblages involving gemstones.
+This is one of a series of small assemblages involving gemstones.
 In this case, I've included a fragment of laboratory flask that was formerly part of the George Norris public art sculpture "bridge marker" that was located at the corner of Beattie and Dunsmuir Streets in Vancouver.
-Over the years the sculpture was slowly vandalized until a couple of years ago when a developer completed the process by destroying it entirely.
-This sculpture is a statement about the fragility of public art, and a resurrection of a portion of the George Norris sculpture into a new artwork.
+Over the years the sculpture was slowly vandalized until a developer completed the process by destroying it entirely.
+This sculpture is a statement about the fragility of public art, and is a resurrection of a portion of the George Norris sculpture into a new artwork.

-Materials are liquid acrylic, self hardening clay, copper wire, cut gemstones (citrine and topaz), laboratory flask fragment, foamcore, lamp base, self-illuminated with battery powered white LED.
+Materials are liquid acrylic, self hardening clay, copper wire, cut gemstones (4 citrine and 1 topaz), laboratory flask fragment, foamcore, lamp base, self-illuminated with battery powered white LED.